 No. We are interested in supporting talented writers, whatever age they are.
 We understand that the work of talented writers comes to fruition at different times for different people.
 When we refer to ‘emerging’ or ‘new’ writers, we are not making any assumptions about the age at which writers reach or arrive at these stages.
 Some of our awards have specific age criteria that is clearly stated in the information about those awards.

-How do you define new, emerging and published writers?
+How do you define new, emerging, published and established writers?

 Which award should I enter for?

 Browse the awards that we offer and identify the particular award that best reflects both your aspirations and your current needs as a writer.
-Most of the awards require you to have a current work in progress, although the Northern Book Prize is for a completed, unpublished work.
+Most of the awards require you to have a current work in progress, although the Northbound Book Award and The Hachette Children’s Novel Award are for a completed, unpublished work.

 Can I enter a self-published book or e-book?